 Before talking about wireless medium, we need to talk about the wired medium.
-Wired network is a bounded medium.
-Data travel over a path that a wire or cable takes.
+Wired network is a bounded medium where data travels over a path that a wire or cable takes.
 In modern era of advanced and enormous no of devices, wired medium of communication imposes a restriction on fluent communication.
 There are various problems with wired networks.
 Consider a situation, you want to connect to 10 or more devices around you.

-You need exact same no of ports to be able to connect to devices but large no of ports seems to be impractical but with wireless network, it can be easily done
+You need exact same no of ports to be able to connect to devices, but large no of ports seems to be impractical but with wireless network, it can be easily done.

-- All wireless devices must follow a common standard i.e, IEEE 802.11
+- All wireless devices must follow a common standard i.e., IEEE 802.11

 - Wireless coverage must be there where devices are expected to use.